XPRMNTL/xpr-angular.js/README.md

 [![Tips][gratipay-image]][gratipay-url]

 This is an Angular.js plugin for XPRMNTL [xpr-toggle](https://github.com/XPRMNTL/xpr-toggle.js).
-This adds an Angular directive that allows you to enable elements when a feature is turned on.
+This adds Angular directives that allow you to enable elements when a feature is turned on.

 # Usage